ok-ryoko/multiring.zig/CONTRIBUTING.md

 ### Receiving feedback

-Your pull request shall be reviewed by at least one maintainer within two weeks, and may be reviewed by any member of the community at any point in the process.
+Your pull request shall be reviewed by at least 1 maintainer within 2 weeks, and may be reviewed by any member of the community at any point in the process.
 The maintainer(s) reviewing your pull request may [ask you to make changes][incorporating feedback].
 When this happens, we agree on an *ad hoc* timeline for receiving your changes on the basis of their estimated size, complexity and urgency as well as your availability.

 See also: [Reviewing pull requests](#reviewing-pull-requests)